Graph-Native Normalization: Evaluation

 With respect to runtime, we observed three influencing factors: the number of graph objects before normalization, the number of dependencies in the minimal cover of the GN-Schema to consider, and the type of graph transformations applied during normalization.
-The influence of the latter depends on the performed transformations and correlates with the number of involved graph objects, i.e., transformations involving reification are the slowest.
-For example, in scenario $S_\text{Lon}$, performing a transformation of type $\varInfomorphism_\text{within-n}$ takes $\approx \SI{0.72}{\second}$ on average, whereas it takes $\approx \SI{1.58}{\second}$ for a transformation of type $\varInfomorphism_\text{within-e}$. \footnote{The average runtime of normalizing each scenario is shown as part of \Cref{tab:experiment_datasets}.
-Detailed results can be found online: \url{https://github.com/dmki-tuwien/lpg-normalization}}
+The latter correlates with the number of graph objects involved: transformations using reification are the slowest.
+For example, in $S_\text{Lon}$ on Neo4J, the transformation of type $\varInfomorphism_\text{within-n}$takes $\approx \SI{0.58}{\second}$ on average, while the transformation of type $\varInfomorphism_\text{within-e}$ takes $\approx \SI{0.97}{\second}$. \footnote{Detailed results can be found at \url{https://github.com/dmki-tuwien/lpg-normalization}}